fung2682/nMonopoly_Game/README.md

 - Program codes in multiple files: separate the parts of menu and core game to two different files, with core game becomes a library, also extract some function (e.g. token, interface control, constant) as separated libraries and copypasta as separated text file to make the main code looks cleaner and facilitate maintainence.
 - Proper indentation and naming styles: Done
 - In-code documentation: Done

+# Known Issue
+- `system("CLS")` does not works in Linux system, lead to error `sh: 1: CLS: not found`.
+This is only a visual bug and does not affect gameplay.
+- Special characters in token may not be displayed properly in some command interface.
+This is only a visual bug and does not affect gameplay.
+- Occasionally, error `terminated called after throwing an instance of 'std::bad_alloc'`appears and crashes the game after creating a new game.
+The game can be recovered by loading the save file.